Siguza/IOHIDeous/README.md

 - `poc` panics the kernel to demonstrate the present of a memory corruption, should work on all macOS versions.
 - `leak` leaks the kernel slide, could be adapted to other versions but as-is works only on High Sierra.
-- `hid` achieves full kernel r/w, tested only on Sierra and High Sierra, might work on earlier versions too.
+- `hid` achieves full kernel r/w, tested only on Sierra and High Sierra (up to & including 10.13.1), might work on earlier versions too.

 `poc` and `leak` need to be run as the user that is currently logged in via the GUI, and they log you out in order to perform the exploit. `hid` on the other hand, gives you four options for a first argument: